-The primary reason digital patient engagement initiatives are utilized is because patients want to stay informed about the course of their treatment.
+The primary reason digital patient engagement initiatives are utilized is that patients want to stay informed about the course of their treatment.
 However, there’s more to it – how can patients understand digital patient engagement initiatives if they’re lacking basic health literacy?

-One of the most compelling cases for digital patient engagement is that it can improve health literacy, which brings a host of benefits for every stakeholder, from patients, payers, providers, physicians, all the way to pharmaceutical companies.
+One of the most compelling cases for digital patient engagement is that it can improve health literacy, which brings a host of benefits for every stakeholder, from patients, payers, providers, and physicians, and all the way to pharmaceutical companies.

 Populations struggling with health literacy the most are usually those living in rural areas, with poor access to health education and living conditions which are not ideal.
 In order to help these patients out, healthcare providers can establish digital patient engagement channels that make a difference.